 Vitamin B12 – Obtaining sufficient amounts of vitamin B12 is essential for every cell in the body as it plays a key role in DNA replication .
-The recommended daily intake of vitamin B12 is 2.4mg per day to ensure a wide range of health benefits including energy production, regulation of the nervous system, reduction of cardiovascular disease, encouraging optimal digestion and essential for hair, skin, and nails .
+The recommended daily intake of vitamin B12 is 2.4mg per day to ensure a wide range of health benefits including energy production, regulation of the nervous system, reduction of cardiovascular disease, encouraging optimal digestion, and essential for hair, skin, and nails .
 Vitamin B12 is synthesized only by certain bacteria in the digestive tract which is found in high concentrations in bodies of predators located higher in the food chain.

-Lifestyle and dietary choices such as Lacto-ovo diets, raw-veganism or fruitarianism are highly restricted in these sources of Vitamin B12 which coincides with the high prevalence of B12 deficiencies in these particular groups.
-This raises the question to which plant-based foods offer the most therapeutic levels of Vitamin B12 to ensure adequate amounts are met in vegetarian-based diets?
+Lifestyle and dietary choices such as Lacto-ovo diets, raw-veganism, or fruitarianism are highly restricted in these sources of Vitamin B12 which coincides with the high prevalence of B12 deficiencies in these particular groups.
+This raises the question of which plant-based foods offer the most therapeutic levels of Vitamin B12 to ensure adequate amounts are met in vegetarian-based diets?

 B12 Nutrient Perspective

-Vitamin B12 comprises of different types with the most common form being cyanocobalamin as it is the most chemically stable yet most un-natural form.
+Vitamin B12 comprises of different types with the most common form being cyanocobalamin as it is the most chemically stable yet most unnatural form.
 Cyanocobalamin is used in fortified foods and supplements.

-Vegan diets are well known to have a high intake of dietary fibers, low intake of saturated fats and health-promoting phytochemicals found in fruits and vegetables which promotes a healthy weight and heart health.
+Vegan diets are well known to have a high intake of dietary fibers, low intake of saturated fats, and health-promoting phytochemicals found in fruits and vegetables, promoting a healthy weight and heart health.
 Despite this, due to the vital role B12 plays in metabolizing homocysteine, vegetarians are still at risk of cardiovascular diseases along with other neurological degenerative diseases.

 Cyanocobalamin needs to convert into methylcobalamin and 5-deoxyadenosylcobalamin in the body to become active.
-Questions are raised to weather this form of Vitamin B12 is safe as it requires using ‘methyl groups’ in our body that is used in the breakdown of homocysteine which may further increase the risk of cardiovascular diseases.
+Questions are raised as to whether this form of Vitamin B12 is safe as it requires using ‘methyl groups’ in our body that are used in the breakdown of homocysteine which may further increase the risk of cardiovascular diseases.
 With many vegetarians becoming more aware and seeking unprocessed foods, fortified foods have not been effective in addressing B12 deficiencies in vegetarian diets.

-Vitamin b12 – Going back to grassroots
+Vitamin b12 – Going back to Grassroots

 More interestingly another study found that most organic fertilizers made from animal manures had high amounts of inactive B12 which were excreted in human feces of more than 98% which indicates a poor conversion rate into the active forms methylcobalamin and 5-deoxyadenosylcobalamin.
-More popular foods that have has recent attention in vegetarian-based diets are fermented foods such as tempeh, kimchi, saurkrauet, and kombucha.
-Unfortunately, these fermented foods only contains trace amounts and do not hold a sustainable source of Vitamin B12 (ie Kimchi <.01 for every 100mg).
+More popular foods that have has recent attention in vegetarian-based diets are fermented foods such as tempeh, kimchi, sauerkraut, and kombucha.
+Unfortunately, these fermented foods only contain trace amounts and do not hold a sustainable source of Vitamin B12 (ie. Kimchi <.01 for every 100mg)Kimchi

 Vitamin B12 – Limited plant source options